fakenos/fakenos/docs/fakenos_inventory.md

 ## Default Inventory

-If not inventory data provided on FakeNOS object instantiation, FakeNOS falls back on using default inventory configuration:
+If no inventory data provided on FakeNOS object instantiation, FakeNOS falls back on using default inventory configuration:

 ```python